Sample size and power calculations for causal inference of observational studies: Examples

 \subsection{Calculation of overlap coefficient $\phi$ with fitted propensity scores}

-In real applications, researchers do not have access to data and thus cannot calculate $\phi$ with fitted propensity scores.
-Nevertheless, we provide a computation method here for interested readers.
+In practice, researchers may not have access to data and thus cannot calculate $\phi$ with fitted propensity scores.
+Nevertheless, we provide a computation method for interested readers.
 This method is more robust than directly estimating the density and can be useful for simulation studies.

 By Bayes' theorem,

 Hence,

 Let $F(u) = \Pr(e(X) \leq u)$ be the CDF of $e(X)$.
 Let $\widehat{e}_1, \widehat{e}_2, \dots, \widehat{e}_n$ be the estimated propensity scores of the units, and let $\widehat{F}(u) = \frac{1}{n}\sum_{i=1}^n \mathbb{I}(\widehat{e}_i \leq u)$ be the empirical CDF of $e(X)$.
 Then,